linkdotnet/golang-stringbuilder/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/linkdotnet/golang-stringbuilder?status.svg)](https://pkg.go.dev/github.com/linkdotnet/golang-stringbuilder?tab=doc)

 # golang-stringbuilder
 A string builder that has similar capabilities as the one from C#.
 The goal is to have a straightforward API that lets you work with strings easily.
+All the mutations on the `StringBuilder` are thread-safe.

 ## Install